firefly-iii/firefly-iii.org/using-installing.md

 `DEMO_USERNAME` | Leave empty!
 `DEMO_PASSWORD` | Leave empty!

-Other fields in this file are not
+Other fields in this file are not relevant now.

 #### Initialize the database